 The public can access Stonedam via a dock on the island’s northeast tip, just south of Sally’s Gut.
 The dock is suitable for vessels up to 25 feet, while paddlers are requested to beach their vessels on the nearby shore.
 An information kiosk containing trail maps of the island and other information is located a few steps from the dock.

 On shore, you’ll find walking trails that wind through the island’s forested interior, which features a mix of beech, pine, and hemlock stands.
 The island once served as an important Algonquin canoe-building camp, and visitors may stumble upon the flat boulder once used to melt pitch for sealing the seams of birch bark canoes.

-Other features of interest include a sandy beach on the island’s western shore (complete with picnic table) that makes for a delightful swimming and picnic spot.
-Close to the dock is a historic cabin from the early 1800s that was transported to the island from Alton, and is now used for educational events.
+Other features of interest include a sandy beach on the island’s western shore (complete with table) that makes for a delightful swimming and picnicking spot.
+Close to the dock is a historic cabin from the early 1800’s that was transported to the island from Alton, and is now used for educational events.
 In the center of the island, near its summit, is a vernal pool that serves as important habitat for frogs and salamanders.
 And speaking of wildlife, Stonedam is a known for its exceptional birding, especially in the spring and fall migration periods.

 For more information on Stonedam Island and the other Conservation Trust properties on Lake Winnipesaukee, visit their website.
 You can also order paddling and trail maps via the organization.